littleet9/FinalFrontEndProject/README.md

 # Weather Keeper

 Ok so make sure you cd into finalfrontendproject-main.
-The same directory with src, public, ...etc Then I do
+The same directory with src, public, ...etc.
+Then do:
 ```
 npm install -g vue
 npm install -g @vue/cli